Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Model and Method

 \subsection{Theoretical framework: NEGF approach}

 To compute the studied physical properties, we employ the non-equilibrium Green's function (NEGF) formalism \cite{pastawski1992,jauho1994} which, in the approximation of non-interacting electrons, offers computational efficiency compared to directly solving the Schrödinger equation under non-equilibrium conditions.
-Within this formalism, the non-equilibrium stationary density matrix can be computed as $\bm{\rho}(t) =-i\hbar\bm{G}^<(t)$, where $\bm{G}^<(t)$ is the lesser Green's function:
+Within this formalism, the non-equilibrium stationary density matrix can be computed as $\bm{\rho}(t) =-i\hbar\bm{G}^<(t)$, where $\bm{G}^<(t)$ is the lesser Green's function.
+In the stationary limit this function becomes time-independent, and can be obtained as:

 where $\bm{G}^a =\left[\bm{G}^r\right]^\dag$ are the Wigner transforms of the retarded and advanced Green's function matrices, respectively, and $\bm{\Sigma}^<$ is the lesser self-energy.
 The latter can be written in terms of the Fermi distribution function of the reservoir $\alpha$ as